berndoJ/libneopixel32/README.md

 If you are using Windows, I prefer using Ubuntu running on WSL to get a Linux build environment.
 (My setup is Windows, WSL, Ubuntu for Windows, Microsoft Terminal and the toolchain needed to compile)

-If you have any questions, feel free to contact me via Issues or via email (See my profile for the address).
+If you have any questions, feel free to contact me via the repository issues or via email (See my profile for the address).

+The latest build of the library can be found in the repository in the directory `/bin`.
+The latest compiled static library file can be found under `/bin/libneopixel32.a`.

 ## Future Updates